ibexa/documentation-developer/docs/guide/basket/basket.md

 A standard basket (type `basket`) can have different states during the checkout process.
 After the order is sent, the basket is assigned the state `ordered`.

+Data validation, such as for the minimum order amount, only happens when adding products to the shopping basket, not to wishlist, stored basket or comparison.

 ## Basket structure

-Apart from the identifying information, the [basket data model](basket_api/basket_data_model.md) contains the following elements:
+Apart from the identifying information, the basket data model contains the following elements:

 - additional fields (`dataMap` Field)
 - basket lines with information for each row of the basket